Today is Mewtwo's Birthday

-February 6th marks the in-canon birthday for Mewtwo, the genetically modifed Pokemon considered to be one of the most powerful Pokemon in existence.
-Not only was Mewtwo the “end boss” of Pokemon Red, Blue, and Yellow, he was also the first Pokemon millions of fans saw when they watched the Pokemon anime for the first time, floating across the screen as the Pokemon theme song’s opening drum riff played.
+Today marks the in-game birthday of Mewtwo, the Legendary “final boss” Pokemon found in the post-game of Pokemon Red, Blue and Yellow.
+For millions of fans who entered the Pokemon franchise via the anime series, Mewtwo was the very first Pokemon they saw, floating across the screen as the Pokemon theme song’s opening drum riff played.

 Videos by ComicBook.com